 Passion fruit is an exotic purple fruit with a healthful nutritional profile and a range of health benefits.

-Passion fruit has recently gained a lot of attention because it is a rich source of powerful antioxidants and may also have other health benefits.
+Passion fruit has recently gained a lot of attention because it is a source of powerful antioxidants and may also have other health benefits.

-In this article, we look at the nutritional profile and possible health benefits of passion fruit.
+This article looks at the nutritional profile and possible health benefits of passion fruit.

 Passion fruit is a beneficial fruit with a healthful nutrition profile.
 It contains high levels of vitamin A, which is important for skin, vision, and the immune system, and vitamin C, which is an important antioxidant.

-One fruit without the refuse contains
+One fruit without the refuse

 - 229 IU of vitamin A